fhiso/sources-and-citations/citation-elements.md

-A **language-tagged datatype** is a *datatype* whose value consists of both a *string* from the *lexical space* of the *datatype* and a *language tag* to identify the language, and where appropriate the script and regional variant, in which that particular *string* is written.
+A **language-tagged datatype** is a *datatype* whose value consists of both a *string* from the *lexical space* of the *datatype* and a *language tag* to identify the language in which that particular *string* is written.

 {.note} The *language tag* is not itself part of the *lexical space* of the *datatype*, and is not embedded in the *string*, but is stored